-The Soft Second Mortgage Program provides homeownership assistance to first time low- and moderate-income homebuyers by providing soft second mortgages and closing cost assistance to acquire site-built homes outside the Special Flood Hazard Area.
-This program helps eligible renters to become homeowners in the relatively lower risk areas of storm-impacted parishes, thereby alleviating the rent burden potentially faced by some eligible applicants.

-The program transitions LMI households from rental based housing to affordable home ownership, which is a component of addressing the impact of the disasters on availability of affordable rental housing.
+- The Soft Second Mortgage Program provides homeownership assistance to first time low- and moderate-income homebuyers by providing soft second mortgages and closing cost assistance to acquire site-built homes outside the Special Flood Hazard Area.
+This program helps eligible renters to become homeowners in the relatively lower risk areas of storm-impacted parishes, thereby alleviating the rent burden potentially faced by some eligible applicants. - Program Tieback to Disaster/Unmet Needs - The program transitions LMI households from rental based housing to affordable home ownership, which is a component of addressing the impact of the disasters on availability of affordable rental housing. - How Program will Promote Housing for Vulnerable Populations

-The program directly serves LMI households and assists in decreasing demand on affordable rental housing.

-Program Affordability Period (if applicable)

-- Not applicable

-- Program Definition of Second Home/Eligibility

-- Not applicable

-o National Objective: Benefits to low- and moderate-income persons or households.

-- Eligible Activity: Direct assistance to facilitate and expand homeownership among persons of low and moderate income.
+- The program directly serves LMI households and assists in decreasing demand on affordable rental housing. - Program Affordability Period (if applicable) - Not applicable - Program Definition of Second Home/Eligibility - o Not applicable - Program National Objective(s) - National Objective: Benefits to low- and moderate-income persons or households. - Program Eligibility - Eligible Activity: Direct assistance to facilitate and expand homeownership among persons of low and moderate income.
 HCDA Sections 105(a)(24) - Geographic Eligibility: FEMA IA declared parishes for Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Storms. - Eligible Applicants: A first-time homebuyer is an individual who meets any one of the following criteria: - An individual who has had no ownership in a principal residence during the 3-year period ending on the date of purchase of the property.
 This includes a spouse - if either meets the above test, they are considered first-time homebuyers. - A single parent who has only owned with a former spouse while married. - An individual who is a displaced homemaker and has only owned with a spouse.
-A displaced homemaker is a man or woman whose marital status affects their ability to be properly housed.

-Administering Entity: The State of Louisiana and/or its subrecipient(s)

-Maximum Award: \$60,000 loan maximum per unit; \$5,000 maximum per unit for down payment and closing costs assistance.
+A displaced homemaker is a man or woman whose marital status affects their ability to be properly housed. - Program Responsible Entity - Administering Entity: The State of Louisiana and/or its subrecipient(s) - Program Maximum Assistance - Maximum Award: \$60,000 loan maximum per unit; \$5,000 maximum per unit for down payment and closing costs assistance. - Program Estimated Begin and End Dates

-o The state estimates the start and end dates will be August 1, 2022 - July 31, 2028.

-Assistance to eligible applicants will be provided as a soft second loan to cover the gap between the market sale home price and the home price affordable to the qualifying borrower, up to the program cap.
+- The state estimates the start and end dates will be August 1, 2022 July 31, 2028. - Program Competitive Application Overview (if applicable) - Not applicable - Program Method of Distribution Description/Overview (if applicable) - Assistance to eligible applicants will be provided as a soft second loan to cover the gap between the market sale home price and the home price affordable to the qualifying borrower, up to the program cap.
 Part of the allocated CDBG-DR funds will be offered to the qualifying borrower to cover closing costs and required prepaid items related to the closing of the first mortgage loan.
 One tenth of the soft second mortgage will be forgiven every year the household maintains the home as their primary residence.